STEELISI/discern_collection/merger/README.md

 # Log Data Fusion & Processing Script

 This script automates the process of merging and processing log files from two separate data source directories.
 It combines their corresponding log files, synchronizes timestamps, and applies specialized data processing rules to create a unified dataset.
+This program intends to merge data collected by two different nodes as if they are from the one node.

 ## Features